Board of Directors

 Campbell began her career as a lawyer with the law firm Rackemann, Sawyer & Brewster in Boston and then joined Goodwin Proctor for several years.
 Campbell is a graduate of Cornell Law School.

 The International Women’s Forum UK, of which she is a member, honored her by electing her Chairman.
-IWF UK invites to membership women leaders and is affiliated with the International Women’s Forum, a network of over 5000 leaders in 66 Forums from 26 nations - on whose Board she has served.
+IWF UK, an invitation only organisation, is affiliated with the International Women’s Forum, a network of over 5500 women leaders from 34 nations - on whose Board she has served.

-In the UK, she is a member of Chatham House, the Institute of Directors, the International Corporate Governance Network, WomenCorporateDirectors, the Oil Council and Women in Mining; and in the US, the National Association of Corporate Directors and the Women’s Forum of New York.
-She began her career with Cravath, Swaine & Moore, a New York City law firm.
+She began her career with Cravath, Swaine & Moore, a preeminent New York City law firm.
 Upon receiving her law degree from Wisconsin University, she was the first woman appointed to clerk for the Wisconsin Supreme Court.

 Manju Dhingra is a dynamic and highly motivated woman entrepreneur with exceptional interpersonal skills.
 With her husband, Sudhir Dhingra, she successfully co-founded and built one of India’s leading publicly traded and globally recognized apparel fashion house employing over 25,000 employees.
 Orient Craft Limited engages in the manufacture and export of garments in India.
 Its products include shirts, t-shirts, blouses, skirts, jackets, co-ordinates, children’s wear, and soft furnishings.
 The company also offers athletic sportswear, accessories, wear for men, and wear for women.
 Orient Craft Limited was founded in 1976 and is based in New Delhi, India.